nullplatform/terraform-provider-nullplatform/docs/resources/approval_action.md

 ### Optional

 - `dimensions` (Map of String) A key-value map with the runtime configuration dimensions that apply to this scope.
+- `policies` (Set of String) A list of Policy IDs to associate with the action.

 ### Read-Only